fvwmorg/fvwmorg.github.io/index.md

 ---
 layout : default
-page-title : The Offical FVWM Home Page header-title : The Offical Home Page
+page-title : The Official FVWM Home Page header-title : The Official Home Page
 ---

 FVWM is an extremely powerful ICCCM-compliant multiple virtual desktop window manager for the X  Window system.
 Support is excellent.
 Check it out!